-Here are 3 tools you can use to make conversations useful and interesting.
+Here are 3 tools to make conversations useful and interesting.

 1. Make it a scene.

-About the time a young Dale Carnegie was teaching extroverted communication to people in business, Russian acting coach Constantin Stanislavski faced a crisis in the theater.
+Back in the day when young Dale Carnegie was teaching extroverted communication skills, famed Russian acting coach Constantin Stanislavski faced a crisis in the theater.

 - The SUPER OBJECTIVE is what your character wants more than anything from life throughout the film or play.